Grounding internalism in the introduction process: from pop-gen to evo-devo

 In this way, the shifting-gene-frequencies theory (SGFT) posits that evolution can be understood as a shift from an initial multi-locus distribution of allele frequencies, to a final distribution of frequencies for the same alleles.
 This is what “evolution is shifting gene frequencies” meant for modeling, in practice.

-Were the classic works of theoretical population genetics really built on this very narrow foundation?
+Were the classic works of theoretical population genetics really built on thisnarrow foundation?
 Why isn’t this problem discussed more broadly?
-I’m not sure why this issue is not a primary focus of reformists, but certainly the issue has been noticed and remarked upon, e.g., here are 3 independent sources authored by eminent evolutionary geneticists that note precisely this same restriction in classical theoretical population genetics:
+I’m not sure why this issue is not a primary focus of reformists, but certainly the issue has been noticed and remarked upon, and not just by non-conformists like myself or Nei (2014).
+Below are 3 independent sources authored by eminent evolutionary geneticists that note precisely this same restriction in classical theoretical population genetics:

 All three quotations suggest the same two things: (1) the SGFT was a limiting paradigm in mainstream 20th-century theoretical population-genetics, and (2) as the 20th century closed, this limiting paradigm was breaking down.